 You may pick up the phone to call us to schedule a cosmetic dentistry consultation.
 However, you suddenly pause, wondering: Is a smile makeover really worth it?
-Won’t I be able to get through life just fine if I do my best to accept my smile as it is?
+Won’t I be able to get through life just fine with my teeth as they are?
 The answer is usually no. You are already interested in improving your look for some particular reason.
 Maybe it’s taking a toll on your self-confidence.
 Maybe you have a sneaking suspicion you need more than just cosmetic care and that part of achieving a “new smile” will include some work on your oral health, too.
-Having a smile that is healthy and that is a feature that makes you proud is actually extremely significant.
+Having a great smile that is healthy and that is a feature that makes you proud is actually extremely significant.
 It affects your health, the way you feel, and your emotions.
 Why not be your best self?

 Whenever you smile, it brightens your face and makes you look more attractive and put together: